Aquasherry: A mingling of Verdin, Sirope, Miel, Agua, Azucar, Plastic bag, and 2 pairs of chicle pegado a mi copa

 Among the many images, I aimed to select and arrange those that best conveyed her collection maximize the narrative behind each looks through every pages.

-Art direction and film execution of an email invitation for "Dinner with Love" by the Graphic Design Department GRA, 2023
+Creatvie direction, film execution and design of an email invitation and menu for "Dinner with Love" by the Graphic Design Department GRA, 2023

-In front of the fire, Art direction and Photograph, Gel exhibition at GRA Amsteram, 2024
+In front of the fire, creative direction and Photograph, Gel exhibition at GRA Amsteram, 2024

 Why do we feel the urge to light a fire?
 What is it about fire that draws us in—holding our gaze and pulling us into quiet reflection?